 Comment.
 Subdivision (a) of Section 3111 continues the substance of the first sentence of former Section 1435.3.
 The reference to joining in the petition of another is added.
-Also added is the provision permitting a spouse to file (or join in) a petition even though the spouse lacks legal capacity or is one whose legal capacity is to be determined in the proceeding.
+Also added is the provision permitting a spouse to file (or join in) a petition even though the spouse lacks legal capacity for the proposed transaction or is one whose legal capacity for the proposed transaction is to be determined in the proceeding.
+See Section 3012 (legal capacity).
 This addition reflects the expansion of the scope of the proceeding to include a determination that one or both spouses has legal capacity for the proposed transaction.
 See Section 3105(b).

 Subdivision (b) of Section 3111 is consistent with the second sentence of former Section 1435.3.
 The subdivision is necessary to assure that, if the proposed transaction is approved, the petitioner will have the legal capacity to carry out the court's orders with reference to the transaction.
-See Section 3100 (defining spouse having legal capacity).
 The subdivision does not apply where the only relief requested in the petition is a declaration that one or both spouses has legal capacity for a proposed transaction.

-Definition, conservator, § 3004 When proceeding may be brought, § 3105
+Definitions Conservator, § 3004 Legal capacity, § 3012 When proceeding may be brought, § 3105